Skip to Content

 25. Watercolor Illustration of Avocado

-A 1916 watercolor painting of the Wagner avacado by Royal Charles Steadman.
+A 1916 watercolor painting of the Wagner avocado by Royal Charles Steadman.

 Yes, avocados are a fruit and not a vegetable.
 Avocados contain four grams of protein, making them the fruit with the highest protein content.

-Adolphe Millot has drawn some wonderful fruit and vegetable posters and identification charts which you can also print for free.
-There are some wonderful vintage vegetable illustrations here that include a few fruits too.
+Adolphe Millot has drawn some wonderful fruit and vegetable posters and identification charts, which you can print for free.
+Some wonderful vintage vegetable illustrations here include a few fruits, too.

 There are also some fruit images in Mrs Beeton’s cookbook.